Build The Team: Alignment vs. Results

 Dealing with issues of cultural fit comes down to how you think about the overall concept of performance.
 Most of us think of performance solely in terms of results.
 Either you’re producing results or you’re not.
 But that’s one dimensional.
 There is a second dimension to performance that is ultimately more important: alignment or fit.

-Jack Welch introduced me to this two dimensional approach to performance his 2003 biography, Jack: Straight from the Gut.
 Look at the 2×2 matrix above.
-On one axis you have the classic dimension of results, from low to high.
+On the vertical axis you have the classic dimension of a person’s ability to produce results, from low to high.
 On the horizontal axis you have the dimensions of alignment / culture / fit.

 Let’s take a look at the four resulting quadrants.
 What do you do with team members that fall into each area?